 What Is Meth?

 The dangers associated with meth abuse are numerous and severe.
-Long-term meth abuse can lead to various health issues, including:
+Long-term meth abuse can lead to various health issues, including:- Extreme weight loss

 - Severe dental problems